 Food & drink

 First, consider the style of the party including the number of guests, space and budget.
 Is it going to be standing room only, in which case you’ll provide finger food on trays or set up a buffet?
 Will it be a more intimate, sit down affair?
 Do you have the seating required?
-Also, are you buying or making the food, or a combination of both?
+Also, are you buying or making the food or a combination of both?
 What are your capabilities?

 Now get creative.
 Are you going to theme the food around a particular destination?
-Alternatively, maybe you go for regular party food, but present it with a travel twist such as airplane cake toppers or served on map lined tray.
+Alternatively, maybe you go for regular party food, but present it with a travel twist such as aeroplane cake toppers or served on map lined tray.
 Here are some examples of both:

 Travel themed party decorations

 When decorating for a party, you can go from 0 to 100 in less than 10 seconds, so make sure you have a budget in mind.
 Think about things you already own and can repurpose, or if you’re buying something new, how can you use it again?
 Are you a crafty DIY type who loves to make your own custom pieces, or do you just want something simple and out of the box?
 Here are travel themed party decoration ideas:

 Here are a few sources for travel themed party decor:

 Etsy are especially great for vintage-style travel party decor using maps to create items like bunting, favours and seating charts.
 Amazon is also towing the trend for vintage map-inspired travel party decorations.
 Oriental Trading takes a little more scouring to unearth their classier travel themed decorations, but there are some great pieces like world globe balloons and pastel suitcases for centrepieces.

 Don’t forget your local thrift store, Facebook Marketplace, eBay and for basic items like vases, candle holders etc. You might find a couple offloading once-used wedding decor!